bup/bup/README.md

     (The tests should pass.
 If they don't pass for you, stop here and send me an email.)

+ - You can install bup via "make install", and override the default destination with DESTDIR and PREFIX.

+   Files are normally installed to "$DESTDIR/$PREFIX" where DESTDIR is empty by default, and PREFIX is set to /usr.
+So if you wanted to install bup to /opt/bup, you might do something like this:

+        make install DESTDIR=/opt/bup PREFIX=''

 From binary packages
 --------------------